YuchaoZheng88/zenbro.github.io/_posts/2022-04-18-CEH-SMALL-POINTS.md

 Unspecified Proxy Activities: configured multiple domains pointing to the same host to switch quickly between the domains and avoid detection

+CAM table:
+- aka content-addressable memory table
+- contains a list of MAC addresses that are associated with a port on a layer 2 switching device

 CAM Overflow: context-addressable memory (CAM) table. no more new MAC addresses can be learned. turn switch into a hub.

 VLAN hopping attack: 2 methods  switch spoofing and double tagging

 email:
 - spoofing.  fabrication of an email header, make the recipient think the email originated from someone else.
-- harvesting. (or scraping ). obtaining lists of email addresses using various methods
+- harvesting. (or scraping ). obtaining lists of email addresses using various methods. open-source tool: theHarvester.
 - masquerading.  broader concept than spoofing, more than just header.
-- phishing.  malicious link.
+- phishing.  malicious link to many people. spear phishing to specific people.

 Evilginx:
 - phishing tool.